Henry-Chi-0221/autobroadcast/README.md

-# Auto Broadcasting System
+# Sports Tracking System

 ## System Overview

-Auto Broadcasting System uses OpenCV and Deep Learning to track basketball game dynamics.
+Sports Tracking System uses OpenCV and Deep Learning to track basketball game dynamics.
 It detects and tracks players, balls, and baskets for real-time analysis.
 The system supports image stitching, object detection, and targeting with stabilizers for smooth performance.
 An ePTZ system handles camera motions, making it suitable for live broadcasting and analysis.

 # System Output (Demo)